How to Improve Portrait Photography

 Learn to Look!

-Check your own posture.
-There's a right way to hold a camera if you don't have a monopod or tripod with you.
+Check your own posture before you take the photo.
+There's a correct way to hold a camera if you don't have a monopod or tripod with you.
 Hold the camera with both hands, elbows bent and close to your ribs.
 Stand straight.
 Take a deep breath, let it out, and only when your lungs are empty - and your upper torso is therefore still - press the shutter.

-And take spare batteries.
+And always have spare batteries.
 (My digital camera eats batteries!)

 Framing the Image